Lyndsay Faye: Early life and education

-Having discovered Sir Arthur Conan Doyle's creation Sherlock Holmes when she was 10, her interest in the famous sleuth continues to be part of her life as a member of both The Baker Street Irregulars and Baker Street Babes.
+Having discovered Arthur Conan Doyle's creation Sherlock Holmes when she was 10, her interest in the famous sleuth continues to be part of her life as a member of both The Baker Street Irregulars and Baker Street Babes.
 Faye described the debt all mystery authors owe to Conan Doyle saying "You can’t escape Sherlock Holmes as a mystery writer.
 You simply cannot.
 It would be like trying to deal with astrophysics without Newton or modern art without Picasso."

-Faye attended R. A. Long High School as did her future spouse, Gabriel Lehner.
+Faye attended R. A. Long High School.